-According to much attestation1 a major belief in the Two-House or Ephraimite movement is that every member of the body of Messiah is actually a descendant of Abraham, Isaac and Jacob, whether they know it or not, Jewish believers being descendants of the southern kingdom of Judah, and Gentile believers being descendants of the northern kingdom of Israel, the latter also referred to in Scripture as Ephraim (Isaiah 7:2:5,9,17; Hosea 9:3-16).
+According to much attestation1 a major belief in the Two-House or Ephraimite movement is that every member of the body of Messiah is actually a descendant of Abraham, Isaac and Jacob, whether they know it or not: Jewish believers being descendants of the southern kingdom of Judah, and Gentile believers being descendants of the northern kingdom of Israel, the latter also referred to in Scripture as Ephraim (Isaiah 7:2:5,9,17; Hosea 9:3-16).
 Hence, the designations Ephraimite and Two-House.
-What this means is that God is NOT saving Gentiles (as the term is commonly understood)!
+What this means is that God is NOT saving anyone who is not a descendant of Abraham, Isaac and Jacob!

 It is not the goal of this writer to parse every aspect of Two-House.
 I will simply refute what appears to be this most dangerous aspect of its doctrine.

-To put any doubt to rest as to whether or not there are true, bona fide "non-Jewish" Gentiles in Messiah, this writer will offer evidence to the affirmative in addition to the preceding paragraph; but first, a look at some of the dangers of Two-House as expressed by Steve Shermett, former president of the AMC:2
+To put any doubt to rest as to whether or not there are true, bona fide "non-Jewish" Gentiles in Messiah, this writer will offer evidence to the affirmative in addition to the evidence in the preceding paragraphs; but first, a look at some of the dangers of Two-House as expressed by Steve Shermett, former president of the AMC:2

 WHAT'S THE BIG DEAL?

 Six Reasons I Believe the Movement is Unhealthy

 1. It is a new type of "replacement theology".
 If everyone is Jewish, no one is Jewish.
 Replacement theology holds that the church has replaced Israel

 spiritually.
 The Two House movement holds that the church has replaced Israel physically: The ten "lost tribes" are the Gentile believers of today!
 It seems that they think (erroneously) that